Witivio/vas-documentation/src/en/chatbot/settings/multilingual.md

 -   **Detection of the wished language:** when the user starts the conversation, the chatbot detects automatically the wished language.
-For example, if the user starts the conversation by saying “Bonjour”, the chatbot detects the french language and the conversation will continue in french.
+For example, if the user starts the conversation by saying “Bonjour”, the chatbot detects the french language and the conversation will continue in French.

 ::: warning ⚠️
 Starting a conversation with "Hello" could mislead the chatbot, as it is a